NahomAgidew/Skeleton/README.md

 ## Acknowledgement

-Skeleton was created by [Dave Gamache](https://twitter.com/dhg) for a better web.
+Skeleton was originally created by [Dave Gamache](https://twitter.com/dhg) for a better web.
+This repository is maintained by [Nahom Abi](https://twitter.com/mdnahom)